Suyogm32/Ecomm/ecomm-front/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- Also do not froget to add your details in .env file -Add your mongoDB cluster database collection URI -Create account on stripe and create a project on it
+- copy and paste your stripe Public and private key in .env file

 ## Deploy on Vercel